-Country level impacts late this century calculated for the four RCPs are shown in Table 2 and Figure 9.
-In most of the presented countries there is a major difference in the workplace heat impact between a GTC at 1.5 °C and GTC at 2.0 °C. In India the increased impact goes from approximately 4% work hour loss to 6% loss, and in the Philippines it goes form approximately 1% loss to more than 2% loss.
+It can be seen in Figure 9 that for countries with the highest climate change impacts there is a major difference in the workplace heat impact between a GTC at 1.5 °C and GTC at 2.0 °C. In India the increased impact goes from approximately 4% work hour loss to 6% loss, and in the Philippines it goes form approximately 1% loss to more than 2% loss.